-College of San Mateo and Second Harvest have partnered together to create a Food Pantry on campus.
-The pantry have a variety of canned foods, dairy products, breads and cereals, fresh fruits and vegetables, and frozen meats and poultry.
+SparkPoint at College of San Mateo offers students and members of the public access to free weekly groceries.
+The program offers a variety of canned foods, dairy products, bread and cereal, fresh fruit and vegetables, and frozen meat, including poultry.

-Students and members of the public may use the pantry.
 An initial form is completed by the individual which includes a self-declaration of income level and household size.
 There is no proof of income or citizenship required.
-This form, which is required by Second Harvest, only needs to be completed once.
+This form, which is required by SparkPoint, only needs to be completed once.
 Once done, a student/member of the public may visit the pantry on a weekly basis.
 Individuals visiting the pantry will be able to receive a three-day supply of food based on the size of the family.

-The Food Pantry is available Monday-Thursday, 9 am - 6 pm by appointment by calling 574-6396.
-For additional information, visit the CSM Food Pantry webpage (collegeofsanmateo.edu/foodpantry) (Building 1, Room 147).
+The Food Pantry is available Monday-Friday, generally between 8:30 am - 5:00 pm.
+Summer hours vary.
+Walkins only.
+For additional information, visit the SparkPoint at College of San Mateo website (collegeofsanmateo.edu/sparkpoint/) (Location: Building 17, Room 154).